mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/gpu/index.md

             tag: "440.64.00-1.0.0-3.10.0-1127.el7.x86_64-centos7"
 ```

-### GPU on air gapped On-prem Cluster
+### GPU on Air-gapped On-prem Cluster

-Follow the [Konvoy air gapped installations](../install/install-airgapped/) doc.
+Follow the [Konvoy Air-gapped Installations](../install/install-airgapped/) doc.
 Re-tag the `nvidia/driver` image with the corresponding tag, identified from the above section, and push it to your local registry.
 For example:

 ```bash
 REGISTRY=yourlocalregistry.com:6443